Trusted WordPress tutorials, when you need them most.

 Step 4: Edit Your Content Template

-To do this, click the three-dot icon in the block toolbar to open the dropdown menu.
-Then, go ahead and select the ‘Detach’ option.
+Simply select the pattern, click the three-dot icon in the block toolbar, and choose the ‘Detach’ option.

 Keep in mind that if you fail to do so, any changes you make will automatically update everywhere the pattern is used.
 This could unintentionally alter multiple posts at once.